 People will be confused.
 Information varies from one location to the next.
-Audit signage you have in public, staff, and student spaces: is the information accurate for your current protocols?
+Audit signage you have in public and group spaces: is the information accurate for your current protocols?
 Even if the information is current, is the signage in good shape?
 Are your social distancing signs and floor markers still clean and legible?
-Freshen up signage with a "welcome back" message while also reinforcing the safety policies for your school.
-After all, you are keeping an eye out for everyone who comes onto your campus.
+Freshen up signage with a "welcome back" message while also reinforcing the safety policies for your facility.
+After all, you are keeping an eye out for everyone who comes into the building.